Reviewed by Dr. Irish on 28 April 2023

-Unfortunately, no amount of balms or ointments will be able to sink through that thick layer of skin cells.
-In order for these products to work, they must be able to get into the skin cells.
+Unfortunately, no number of balms or ointments will be able to sink through that thick layer of skin cells.
+In order for these products to work, they must be able to get into healthy skin cells.

 5 Signs of Hyperkeratosis in Dogs